Upcoming Dances

 Square Dance videos

 Crac!
 This extraordinary portrait (1981) of life in Québec by the noted Canadian animation artist Frédéric Back is told solely through images and music, including a spectacular evocation of traditional dance.
-A DVD collection of his films is available here for sale.
-It includes Crac!, The Man Who Planted Trees, The Mighty River, a film about the St. Lawrence, and six others.
+At one time, the CBC offered a DVD collection of his films, including Crac!, The Man Who Planted Trees, The Mighty River, a film about the St. Lawrence, and six others.
+For years, it was very hard to find this video, but now it’s available on YouTube.
+Hooray!

 Helpful Resources for New Dancers